thavlik/vpn-operator/types/README.md

 # vpn-types
 This crate contains the Custom Resource Definitions for [vpn-operator](https://github.com/thavlik/vpn-operator/).
-Use it to write your own controllers that create `Mask` or `MaskProvider` resources.
+Use it to write your own applications that utilize `Mask` resources.